biximilien/Papyrus/README.md

-papyrus
+Papyrus
 =======

-A project to model the Great Pyramid of Giza for an introduction course to virtual reality.
+A project to model a pyramid for an introduction course to virtual reality.